 What are the alternatives out there other than IVF?

-Acupuncture is one of the best traditional procedures that couple use for getting pregnant.
-Nowadays, it has been proven by research that acupuncture is very effective in preparing couples toward IVF or natural pregnancy.
-Acupuncture will enhance blood flow to the uterus and increase beta-endorphin levels in the body.
+Acupuncture is one of the recommended traditional procedures that the couple used for getting pregnant.
+Acupuncture may enhance blood flow to the uterus and increase beta-endorphin levels in the body.
 It will also improve the quality of semen as well as eggs.
-Acupuncture normalises the dysfunction of Hypothalamus Pituitary (Ovarian Axis), which then enhances ovarian function and creates more follicles and improves egg production.
+Acupuncture may normalise the dysfunction of Hypothalamus Pituitary (Ovarian Axis), which then enhances ovarian function and creates more follicles and improves egg production.

-Acupuncture for fertility treatments can also regulate menstruation, improve ovarian function, reduce stress and balance the endocrine system.
+Acupuncture for fertility treatments may also regulate menstruation, improve ovarian function, reduce stress and balance the endocrine system.

 Dr Christine is specialised in acupuncture for fertility for over 25 years now.
 It is recommended for a couple who want to get pregnant to try at least 3 months of acupuncture before going to IVF.

 Also called artificial insemination, is done by placing sperms (partner or donor) through the neck of the womb (ie. cervix) into the woman’s uterus.
 This procedure is similar to Pap smear and is not painful.
 It is believed that it would be easier for sperms to reach the egg if it placed inside the uterus.

 According to research, the success rate is around 10 to 20% for women with age below 40 in one cycle.
 If the cycle is increased up to 6 cycles then it could reach up to 80% success rate.

 In addition, the cost is much more affordable than IVF.
 In Australia, IUI is eligible for Medicare rebate.
 The out of pocket cost will be around $1,901, whereas, in the US, the cost of IUI starts from USD 633.
 In comparison to IVF which cost around $10,000 per cycle, this could save lots of money for a couple.